Mitigating the impacts of ocean noise

 Ocean leaders and partners across Canada have recognized the need for better planning, science, tools and management measures to address ocean noise.
 That’s why the Government of Canada is taking action to better understand and manage ocean noise and its impacts on our marine environment.

 As part of the Oceans Protection Plan, we are developing an Ocean Noise Strategy for Canada, which will inform a whole-of-government approach to addressing underwater noise in our oceans.
 This forward-looking strategy will build upon current research and partnerships across Canada that are improving our understanding and management of ocean noise.

-As a first step, a discussion document was launched in October 2020 for public comment as a way to provide information on ocean noise and gather feedback from all Canadians on the proposed framework for the strategy.
-The document provides an opportunity for provinces and territories, Indigenous peoples, industry stakeholders, coastal communities, and the public to influence the direction of the strategy and the Government’s efforts to enhance coordination and management of underwater noise in Canada’s oceans.
+As a first step, a discussion document was launched in mid-October 2020 for a 90-day public comment period.
+This provided an opportunity for provinces and territories, Indigenous peoples, industry stakeholders, coastal communities, and the public to influence the direction of the strategy and the Government's efforts to enhance coordination and management of underwater noise in Canada's oceans.

 All comments received on the document during the public comment period will inform next steps, including the development of a draft strategy with initial recommendations by summer 2021.
 The final strategy is expected to be launched in 2022.